Rural Minnesota needs you to vote.

 Democracy means having a say in the decisions that shape our lives.

 Too often, decisions that affect us are made without our input.
-We all have busy lives, but we also want the chance to be part of decision points, share our thoughts, and know our voice was valued.
+We all have busy lives, but we also want the chance to be considered when decisions are made, share our thoughts, and know that our voice was valued.

-Representation Matters.
-Our elected officials impact almost every aspect of our lives; from our schools and streets to our energy systems, social safety nets, and even the hours we can access our local parks.
-Good governance happens when our voices are reflected by the decision makers that represent us – government accountability to citizens is at the core of our democracy.
+Give Representation Meaning: Our elected officials impact almost every aspect of our lives—from our schools and streets to our energy systems, social safety nets, and even the hours we can access our local parks.
+Good governance happens when our voices are reflected by the decision makers that represent us; government accountability to citizens is at the core of our democracy.

 Remove Participation Barriers: Meeting times for important local leadership boards often leave out most of today’s rural working folks and parents.
 It’s critical to schedule meeting times that work for everyone.
 Otherwise, we all miss out on new leadership.